Executive Guide To Making the Right Compensation Decisions

 Loans are permitted from qualified plans under specific circumstances.
 If permitted by the plan, the maximum loan amount generally cannot exceed 50% of your vested account balance.
 And, the total amount borrowed from the plan, including this loan and all others, cannot exceed $50,000.
 Any greater amount could trigger taxable distributions.

 Before discussing the various compensation programs, it is important to review the differences between “qualified” and “non-qualified” retirement plans.

-Qualified plans, such as most pensions and 401(k) plans, meet Internal Revenue Service Code requirements and are therefore eligible for certain tax benefits.
-Qualified plans are covered by ERISA, and the qualified plans’ assets are held in a trust account separate from the employer’s assets.
-The IRS limits the amount of compensation ($265,000 in 2016) that can be taken into account by a qualified plan for purposes of determining benefits and contributions.
+Qualified plans, such as most pensions and 401(k) plans, meet Internal Revenue Code requirements and are therefore eligible for certain tax benefits.
+Qualified plans are covered by ERISA, and the assets in these plans are held in a trust account separate from the employer’s assets.
+The IRS limits the amount of compensation ($285,000 in 2020)2 that can be taken into account by a qualified plan for purposes of determining benefits and contributions.